-When you have children, who are in love with Lego sets, your train model 3D printing projects turn into Lego-related figurines.
+When you have children who are in love with Lego sets, your model railroad 3D printing projects turn into Lego-related figurines.

-With any basic 3D printer, you can easily craft a cute-looking Lego-style locomotive that is comparable with most Lego tracks.
+With any basic 3D printer, you can easily 3D print a cute-looking Lego-style locomotive that is comparable with most Lego tracks.
 Its main advantage while printing is no need for any supports, which simplifies and hastens the whole process.

 If you wish your Lego train 3D print to include a motor, there is a file which you can use to complete this goal.

-Some hobbyists love to work with OS or 1:45 scale of modelling instead of HO.
+Some hobbyists love to work with OS or 1:45 scale of modelling instead of HO scale.
 You can also 3D print an O-scale train set with arc and truss bridges, pillars, rails, boogies and a locomotive Z70.
 Such a dazzling project was created by Olle Sköld.

-If you can add lights into your project, your 3D printed train would look fantastic.
+If you can add lights to your project, your 3D printed trains would look fantastic.